Hawkesbury Upton: Somerset Monument

 The Somerset Monument stands on the Cotswold Edge escarpment, about half a mile from the village on the road towards Hillesley.
 Built in ashlar and designed by Lewis Vulliamy, it was constructed in 1846 as a memorial to Lord Edward Somerset, who led the British cavalry at the Battle of Waterloo.
 The monument is a slightly tapering square tower, about 100 ft high.

 The first keeper of the monument was Shadrack Byfield, a one-armed veteran of the Anglo-American War of 1812.
 Byfield, a native of Bradford on Avon in Wiltshire, lived in Hawkesbury Upton from 1843 to 1856.

 Hawkesbury Stallions Football Club

 The village was also home to a football club, the Hawkesbury Stallions.
 The club was founded by villagers Simon Warren and Ollie Gillman in 2009, after the previous iteration of the side collapsed some years earlier.
-The club were due to play in Stroud and District League Division 6 when they folded in 2014.
+The club, which played at the hallowed Ben Stiles Recreation Ground, were due to play in Stroud and District League Division 6 when they folded in 2014.